rifflearning/jitsi-meet-mobile/README.md

 # Emotions-server url for emotion-intelligence:
 EMOTIONS_SERVER_URL=/
 ```
-> **Warning:** *Don't forget to remove `EMOTIONS_SERVER_URL` in .env file when deploying to other aws servers without running nodejs-emotions server.*
+> **Warning:** *Don't forget to remove `EMOTIONS_SERVER_URL` in `.env` file when deploying to other aws instance without running nodejs-emotions server.*

-Now we have running nodejs-emotions and nginx config, and .env file confugured so you can deploy the app:
+Now we have running nodejs-emotions server and nginx config, and .env file confugured so you can deploy the app:
 ```
 make deploy-aws
 ```